 How to Prepare Trees for a Hurricane?

-What you should do BEFORE a hurricane:
+So, to sum it up, here is what you should do BEFORE a hurricane:

 - Prune dry and damaged branches